domhnallohanlon/rpi/00terminal.md

 ## Working with files and folders

 ### Create a New File:
 An easy way to create a new file is with the `touch` command.
-Lets create a new text file:
+Lets create a new text file called _myFile_ :

 ```
  touch myFile.txt
 ```

 If you now run `ls` you should see that *myFile.txt* is now in your current directory.

 Raspbian contains a few good text editors straight out of the box.
 Although Vim is probably more powerful, nano is a bit more user friendly.